This is it: the ultimate showdown between two industry leading cap toe boots from two very different companies.

 - EVA comfort strip

 The rubber outsole on the Captain has recessed lugs and offers similar flexibility and grip to the Vibram mini-lugs on the Iron Rangers.
-The stitching along the welt is a lot subtler on this boot (again, helping the versatility), plus it has a full 360-degree Goodyear welt, which means it’s more water resistant.
+The stitching along the welt is a lot subtler on this boot (again, helping the versatility), plus it has a full 360-degree Goodyear welt construction, which means it’s more water resistant.
 The Captain also has a cork midsole and steel shank, and then something different: a Dura EVA comfort strip.
 It’s a material often used in athletic sneakers, and it makes for a boot that feels softer and bouncier than your regular heritage workboot.

 The feeling of these soles is one of the biggest differences between these two boots.
 Even though they both have the cork midsole that molds to the shape of your foot over time and the steel shank for arch support, the Iron Ranger has crummy shock absorption — it feels like you’re walking around on hardwood.
-A lot of people like the old fashioned workboot feel of the Iron Ranger (it does feel like a boot made a hundred years ago, which is a draw for some folks), but I definitely prefer the shock absorption of the Captain.
+A lot of people like the old-fashioned workboot feel of the Iron Ranger (it does feel like a boot made a hundred years ago, which is a draw for some folks), but I definitely prefer the shock absorption of the Captain.

 Between that and the full 360-degree welt, I’d give the sole of the Captain the edge here.